 Best of Show & 1st Place High School - El Reno HS

 Visual Arts Scholarship

-The visual arts scholarship application will open soon.
-The 2019 guidelines are now available.
+The visual arts scholarship application is now closed.
+The 2019 guidelines are available for reference.

 University of Central Oklahoma: UCO will match the first two recipients who apply to UCO for the $1,500 scholarships presented by the Oklahoma State Fair.
 For complete information, contact the College of Fine Arts and Design.